mariorz/voipdrupal/modules/voiptropo/README.txt

   - NOTE: If you want this number to be used as the Caller Id in the calls made by your site, then
     a) go to your site's admin/voip/call section
     b) Set the "Caller id number" field with the new number.
 ATTENTION: That field only takes numeric digits (ie. 0013523537528).
+     * Note that setting the caller ID to something other than a real phone number may result in calls not being able to be delivered.

 5. Associate an IM, GTalk, MSN, Twitter, or Yahoo account with your site